smithjd15/playlist/README.md

 To list playlist targets, pick one of the following options,

 -l, list targets only.
--L, list tracks with targets.
+-L, list track with targets.
+-P, list playlists with targets.
--D, list durations with targets.
+-A, list artists with targets.
 -T, list titles with targets.
+-M, list albums with targets.
+-E, list comments with targets.
+-D, list identifiers with targets.
+-G, list image with targets.
--P, list playlists with targets.
+-N, list info with targets.

 and combine it with one of the following modifiers: